JolynNgSC/JolynNgSC/README.md

 # Hello, I'm Jolyn
 <a href="https://www.linkedin.com/in/jolyn-ng-396836196/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in cybersecurity and forensics with a dedication to solving complex problems, and protect users' cybersecurity space.

 ## Objective

-My journey in studying cyberseucurity has led me to develop a passion for this area of technology, and I am now eager to be apart of this field.
+I have a profound interest in cybersecurity and forensics therefore I took a cybersecurity degree.
+I enjoy dedicating time to solving complex problems and continually learning, as it fuels my passion for cybersecurity.
 I am specifically aiming to join a cybersecurity company to start my career in this field.

 ## Projects
 The following were a list of pratical projects that I had done.